-In Trinity Term of Year 1, students will sit 2 written examinations, including 1 on language, for the Qualifying examination.
-Students will also submit their portfolio of practical work for assessment as part of the Final examination.
-It will be assessed in Year 2.
+In Trinity Term of Year 1, students will sit 2 written papers, including 1 on language, for the Qualifying Examination.

-Please refer to the conventions for the MPhil Qualifying examinations,
+Please refer to the rubrics for the MPhil Qualifying examinations.

-In Trinity Term of Year 2, students will sit 4 written papers, including 2 on language, for the Final examination.

-Students must also submit their thesis.
+In Trinity Term of Year 2, students will sit 3 written papers, including 2 on language, for the Final Examination.
+In Year 2, students must also submit their Extended Essay, Portfolio of Practical Work, and Thesis, which will be assessed as part of the Final Examination.

-Please refer to the conventions for the MPhil Final examinations.
+Please refer to the rubrics for the MPhil Final examinations.

-Submit any applications for approval of optional papers and for thesis subject/title approvals here">here.
+Please find application forms for approval of optional papers and for thesis subject/title approvals here.